-From 1 October 2021, the Rapid Assessment Framework for state significant development (SSD) and state significant infrastructure (SSI) will commence, introducing new streamlined processes for the assessment of major projects.
+Our rapid assessment framework for state significant development (SSD) and state significant infrastructure (SSI) streamlines the assessment of major projects.

 Types of state significant infrastructure

-State significant infrastructure includes major transport and services developments that have a wider significance and impact than just the local area.
+State significant infrastructure includes transport and services developments with effects beyond local areas, such as:

-- is located in a sensitive environmental area
+- or is in a sensitive environmental location.

-The Minister for Planning can deem that a State significant infrastructure project is essential for the State for economic, environmental or social reasons.
-These applications are known as critical State significant infrastructure.
-Critical State significant infrastructure proposals are determined by the Minister.
+The Minister for Planning can decide that an SSI project is essential for economic, environmental or social reasons.
+These projects are known as critical SSI and the minister decides whether to approve them.

-- affect the most sensitive aspects of the environment; and
+- affect the most sensitive aspects of the environment

 - are of greatest interest or concern to the community.

-The department has developed the Critical State Significant Infrastructure Guideline, that sets out the general principles for the declaration of projects as State significant infrastructure (SSI) and critical State significant infrastructure (CSSI).
+We have developed a Critical State Significant Infrastructure Guideline (PDF, 136 KB), which sets out the general principles for the declaration of projects as state significant infrastructure (SSI) and critical state significant infrastructure (CSSI).

-- existing strategic plans and policies (including State, regional and local)
+- existing state, regional and local plans and policies

 - the public interest.